Texas Premises

 Offices in San Antonio, Corpus Christi, Dallas, and Austin

 When a property owner neglects to keep their property or properties safe, they are endangering you and those around you.
-No one should worry about being injured when going about their daily lives.
+No one should worry about being injured when going about their daily lives, which is why an experienced premises liability attorney is necessary.

 If you’ve been injured in a premises liability or slip and fall accident, call Thomas J. Henry Law for a FREE case consultation with a Texas slip and fall attorney.